HHS/TANF-app/docs/Technical-Documentation/tech-memos/database-duplicate-detection.md

 ## Use and Test Cases to Consider

-Consider some performance testing along with a guarentee that all existing unit tests and integration tests still pass.
+Consider some performance testing along with a guarantee that all existing unit tests and integration tests still pass.

 ### Performance Testing
 - **Large File Processing**: Test with files containing 3-10 million records